 Breathing trainers are respiratory-enhancing products or Inspiratory Muscle Training (IMT) systems that boost your lung capacity for optimal stamina, strength and performance.

 Some people use breathing trainers to improve their overall health and reduce breathing problems such as shortness of breath or breathlessness.
 Others use breathing trainers to improve their athleticism or swimming ability.
 Even singers, athletes, pilots, and people with certain respiratory diseases may also use breathing exercises to train and strengthen lung muscles.

-In 2020, some are using breathing trainers to reduce the risk of the COVID-19 coronavirus.
+In 2022, now there are even some who are using breathing trainers to reduce the risk of the COVID-19 coronavirus.
 COVID-19 is a respiratory illness.
 Some suggest that by boosting the health of your lungs, you reduce your risk of serious coronavirus symptoms.
 We advise against using breathing trainers for this purpose.
 As of right now, no supplement or alternative medical technology is scientifically proven to prevent or minimize the spread of COVID-19.

 The best way to prevent illness during the COVID-19 epidemic is to regular wash your hands, avoid touching your face, and practice consistent social distancing.
 While hand sanitizers, face masks, ionizers, UV lights and even EMF blockers have peaked in popularity in light of the pandemic; many are exploring all possible ways to naturally boost not only immunity, but lung health capacity and these breathing exercisers are also catching the attention of those looking to improve respiratory fitness and muscle function.